awwx/ar/readme.md

 Reflecting the Arc compiler into Arc was inspired by rntz's [Arc compiler written in Arc](https://github.com/nex3/arc/tree/arcc).

-Rocketnia explained why my definition of inline was broken by quote copying its value, and contributed the patch to make quote not do that.
+rocketnia explained why my definition of inline was broken by quote copying its value, and contributed the patch to make quote not do that.

+rocketnia provided the patch to make lexical variables take precedence over macros with the same name; waterhouse contributed the test.